-Many students experience test anxiety.
-But kids with learning and attention issues may need an extra confidence boost to keep stress and self-doubt at bay on test day.
-These surprising tips might do the trick.
+Lots of kids feel anxious about taking tests.
+But some kids need an extra confidence boost to keep stress and self-doubt at bay on test day.
+These tips might do the trick.

 Liking a celebrity is one thing.
-Feeling that you know him or have something in common is even better.
-Research shows identifying with a star may actually help boost confidence and self-esteem.
+Feeling that you know a celebrity or have something in common is even better.
+Identifying with a star may actually help boost confidence and self-esteem.

 It may sound too easy.
 But research shows that when we see cute images, we concentrate better.
 Studies show that looking at pictures of baby animals during a task can actually make people more productive.